About THHN Wire

 You may also hear the terms THWN, THWN-2 and THW in reference to this material, which we cover further on in this guide.

 Does THHN Wire come in different colors?

-Yes, THHN wire comes in a standard 10 colors including Black, Brown, Blue, Gray, Green, Orange, Red, Violet, White, and Yellow.
-Occasionally a distributor or manufacturer will have THHN in pink as well but it’s a little more unlikely.
-You can also stripe THHN or THWN if you need another color option.
-Usually, the green wire is made into a green with a yellow stripe but you can use your imagination.
+Yes, THHN wire comes in a standard 10 colors including black, brown, blue, gray, green, orange, red, violet, white, and yellow.
+You might find THHN wire in pink, as well, but it’s less common.
+You can also stripe THHN if you need another color option.
+Typically, the green wire is made green with a yellow stripe, but you can use your imagination.

 Does electrical wire come without the nylon coating on the wire?

 Yes, you can get something called THW wire, which simply removes the “N” that stands for “nylon.”
 It can be hard to find THW because there aren’t many manufacturers that stock this wire.
 One option is to use hook-up wire instead, but keep in mind that it will be much more flexible than electrical wire.

 Hook-up wire can come in bare copper instead of the usual tinned copper, and the smaller American Wire Gauge (AWG) sizes can come in a solid version.
 However, the bigger AWG sizes will be much more flexible than the standard electrical wire, so you’ll need to be careful or it might get bunched into the conduit.
 If you need a nylon-free wire, you can always reach out to us and we’ll help you determine the most effective solution.